 About our research

 Our research embraces both traditional areas of e-services and new phenomena related to information system research, including strategies and business processes at the organizational level and individual-level usability and privacy.

 Much of our research revolves around various aspects of e-services.
 E-services have the ability to increase organizational efficiency, reduce costs, attract new customers and improve customer service in both private and public organizations.
 However, there are numerous challenges to tackle both in practice and in research.
 We work closely with business and public administration to develop usable solutions to practical problems.

-In the list below, you will find that our research spans both traditional e-service areas and novel information systems phenomena, covering organisational strategies, business processes, process automation and machine learning, and information systems development, as well as the interplay between these areas.
+In the list below, you will find that our research spans both traditional e-service areas and novel information systems phenomena, covering organisational strategies, business processes, process automation and machine learning, and information systems development applying various perspectives such as agile work, security, privacy, co-design, application of generative pre-trained transformers, as well as the interplay between these areas.
 Our research is multidisciplinary; for example, at Karlstad University we work intensively together with Computer Science, CTF - The Service Research Centre, and CSR - The Centre for Societal Risk Research.